Unexpected Burnout in Graduate School

 Points #1 and #2 are obvious, but let me expand a little bit on point on #3.

-One of the main reasons that New Year’s resolutions fall through is that people do not schedule a specific time for their new commitment.
+One of the main reasons that New Year’s resolutions fall through is that people do not schedule time for their new commitment.

 If you are pressed for time, a simple 5 meditation while sipping your morning tea or coffee is a great way to let go of stress before going to work.